fakenos/fakenos/venv/README.md

 # docsbuilder venv

-Detailes steps on how to setup docsbuilder virtual envoronment.
+Detailed steps on how to setup docsbuilder virtual envoronment.
 Why we need it, because of this error that Poetry gives on dependency resoultion:

 Resolving dependencies...